-about the person who stands at the crossroads of life.
+UCH has been written about the person who stands at the crossroads of life.
 At this intersection are signposts indicating the direction or destination to be traveled.
-It has also been said that certain nations are standing at the crossroads of their destiny.
+It has also been said that certain nations are standpersonade of their destiny.